Husband of SNP MSP mounts bid to unseat Alyn Smith as party's candidate in Stirling

 READ MORE: SNP MP threatens to spark by-election after local members back new election candidate

 Earlier this year, Mr Khan was the SNP’s candidate at the Dunblane Bridge of Allan by-election.
-Mr Smyth had campaigned for his party colleague “several times” in the run-up to the vote.
+Mr Smith had campaigned for his party colleague “several times” in the run-up to the vote.

 “With a professional background in local government and housing, Ahsan is uniquely placed to dive deeper into local issues and work constructively to find a resolution,” he said in a column for the local paper.